Following the cancellation of the 2020 Show, the 2021 Kent County Show will be on Friday 9, Saturday 10 and Sunday 11 July.

 An induction loop is available in some buildings on the Showground.
 Toilets for the disabled are provided and will be clearly marked on the Show Map.

-There are lots of places to eat and drink, in fact the showground is bursting with the very best of local produce for you to taste, try and buy and at great prices.
+There are lots of places to eat and drink, in fact the Showground is bursting with the very best of local produce for you to taste, try and buy.

 The Spitfire Public Restaurant can be found in the Clive Emson Exhibition Hall, next to the Food Hall and will be serving food and drink every Show day.